ruv/easyforth/index.markdown

     3 4 <  20 30 >  or .
     3 4 <  invert .

-The first line is the equivalent of `3 < 4 & 20 < 30` in a C-based language.
+The first line is the equivalent of `3 < 4 & 20 < 30` in a C-like language.
 The second line is the equivalent of `3 < 4 | 20 > 30`.
 The third line is the
 equivalent of `!(3 < 4)`.
 (apart from printing the results, of course)